ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 ## AS Patterns

-An _AS pattern_ allows you to capture a matched value under a name while still enforcing a subpattern on it.
+An _AS pattern_ captures a matched value under a name while still enforcing a subpattern on it.
 It uses the syntax `<pattern> as <variable>`.
 This is extremely handy when you want to both check a complex pattern and keep a reference to the whole thing (or a large part of it) for use in the code.